plasmapotential/HEAT/docs/source/docker.rst

         <div style="position: relative; padding-bottom: 2%; height: 0; overflow: hidden; max-width: 100%; height: auto;">
             <iframe width="560" height="315" src="https://www.youtube.com/embed/a1i_66ky_xQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
         </div>

+Permissions in Docker on Linux
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+When a user launches an application in a docker container, that application is run as root inside the container.
+This can be problematic if the container writes files to the host OS, as the user id (UID) and group id (GID) inside the container may not match up with the UID and GID of the user on the host.
+Newer versions of docker intelligently pass the UID and GID into the container, but older versions do not.
+The HEAT source code contains a bash script, runDockerCompose, that can pass the UID and GID into the container so that all files written during the HEAT run will be saved with the user's UID/GID.
+This happens in the following code:

+      #check for docker group and load into ${dockerGID}
+      if [ $(getent group docker) ]; then echo "docker group exists. setting dockerGID env var..." export dockerGID="$(getent group docker | cut -d: -f3)" else
+        echo "'docker' group does not exist."
+        echo "If you continue HEAT files will be saved under root group!" echo "It is recommended (but not required) that you create group" echo "'docker' and add yourself to it before running HEAT." fi
+      #get user id
+      if [ $(getent group docker) ]; then echo "copying UID for user into docker container" export dockerUID="$(echo $UID)"
+      else
+        echo "could not copy user ID into docker." echo "files will be saved as root:root !" fi

+It is also possible to pass environment variables from your local session into the docker container using the docker compose recipe file, docker-compose.yml .
+To achieve this, you would first need to determine your UID / GID and then uncomment the relevant lines in docker-compose.yml:

+       #environment:
+       - dockerUID=$dockerUID
+       - dockerGID=$dockerGID
+       - UID=$dockerUID
+       - GID=$dockerGID

+For the latest version of docker, the UID and GID are passed into the container automatically.
+More information on this can be found here:  https://docs.docker.com/engine/security/userns-remap/

+If you are unsure if your version of docker will do UID mapping, its best to just run a test.
+First, get the UID on the host (echo $UID), and then launch the docker container directly into bash mode and perform the same test:

+      docker-compose run HEAT /bin/bash

 Start HEAT in GUI mode